hnu-digihealth/monai_gbm_segmentation/README.md

 ---

 ### Training Data Setup
-The model is by default configured to run on binary segmentation on binary labels.
+The model is by default configured to run binary segmentation on binary labels.
 Pixels with a value of 1 represent tumor tissue, while all other tissue is labeled with 0.
 All images should have an input size of 1024 x 1024 pixels and 3 color channels.
 It is highly recommended to work with `.png` files to allow for reproducible results.

 The images should already be split into 3 folders `train`, `test`, and `validate` with the subfolders `img` and `lbl` in each of those.